PranaviGuttikonda/Prices_Prediction-system/README.md

 **5. Configure the ZenML Stack**

-Set up the ZenML stack
+Set up the ZenML stack- Refer to the Installing and Setting Project

 **Project Structure**